 To help you understand the differences, I’ll first be explaining these umbrella terms that designate a martial art as modern or pre-modern:

-Then, I’ll go on to explain two popular Japanese martial arts practiced in the west.
+Then, I’ll go on to explain two popular Japanese martial arts practised in the west.

 Koryu Bujutsu (古流武術) translates as “old style martial arts”.
 It generally covers military arts and sciences that were practised in pre-Meiji Restoration Japan.